worepix/doc-chester/source/firmware/how_to/uart.rst

 Initialization and write
 ************************

-First you have to set up the UART channel, baudrate and frame format.
+First you have to set up the UART channel, baud rate and frame format.
 Then you can send the data.
-The transmittion can be synchronous which blocks the code until all the data are send, or asynchronous where you don't wait for transmission and you can get a callback event ``BC_UART_EVENT_ASYNC_WRITE_DONE`` informing, that the data were sent.
+The transmission can be synchronous which blocks the code until all the data are send, or asynchronous where you don't wait for transmission and you can get a callback event ``BC_UART_EVENT_ASYNC_WRITE_DONE`` informing, that the data were sent.